 It’s no exaggeration to say every startup needs legal advice at some point.
 Why?
-Because case studies have shown that not getting a solicitor on board at the beginning can result not just in loss of profits or damage to your company’s reputation but much worse how about criminal fines or illness for starters?
+Case studies have shown that not getting a solicitor on board at the beginning can result not just in loss of profits or damage to your company’s reputation but much worse.
+How about criminal fines or illness, for starters?

 Nope, we didn’t think you’d want to go there.